citkane/bisq-front/README.md

 [top](#table-of-contents)

-Initial security priorities for bisq-front are two-fold:
+Initial security priorities for bisq-front are three-fold:
 1. Protect the anonymity and content of the [data stream](#server) so that the nature of data passed over the internet cannot be identified as BISQ trading or interfered with.

 2. Provide token based and two-factor authentication to the web client to protect the user from unauthorised access.
 (Not implemented in [POC](#proof-of-concept-poc))

+3. Ensure that Bisq-core is accessible only from localhost and is running on the Onion network.

 Accessibility